 Thrive is nimble.
 It is non-profit and has minimal running costs.
-Some Thrive board members work for fees and absorb all other costs, working from anywhere on their laptops and phones, using public transport where practical.
+Some directors work for fees, from anywhere on their laptops and phones, using public transport for Thrive work where practical.

 Thrive has skills of:

-- Community development & governance – outreach, advocacy, leadership, financial capacity-building, transparency, Small & Medium Enterprise & Civil Society Organisation development;
+- Civil society development & governance – advocacy, financial capacity-building, enterprise;

 - Science & evidence – academic links, research, writing academic papers.